 For some time now, I have been using Railway to deploy my projects.
-They offer an amazing platform to painlessly deploy applications without having to deal with the complexities of setting up a CI/CD pipeline.
+They offer an amazing platform to painlessly deploy applications without having to deal with the complexities of CI/CD pipelines.
 Things work well, I would say too well.
-Simply grant them access to the Git repository, and voila, it’s all set up and running.
+Simply grant them access to the Git repository, and voila, your application is up and running.

 To accomplish this, Railway developed Nixpacks and Railpack build systems.
-Essentially, these tools generate a Dockerfile from whatever files are in the git repo.
+Essentially, these tools generate a Dockerfile from the contents of a git repo.
 These tools detect programming language, package managers, and even application frameworks to achieve supposedly optimal builds.
 However, this “magical” approach has its downsides…

 It is a normal, calm coding day for a JavaScript™ developer.
 While keeping up with the forever-updating npm dependencies, I have encountered an issue: updating the project to use Prisma 7 breaks the CI/CD, even though it builds on my machine.